From deep-wiki

-Generates four audience-tailored onboarding guides in an onboarding/ folder — Contributor, Staff Engineer, Executive, and Product Manager.
-Use when the user wants onboarding documentation for a codebase.
+Generates four audience-tailored onboarding guides in onboarding/ folder: Contributor (Python/JS), Staff Engineer, Executive, Product Manager.
+Resolves repo context first; for codebase intros.

 Generate four audience-tailored onboarding documents in an onboarding/ folder, each giving a different stakeholder exactly the understanding they need.